wgrzeszczak/ECS/README.md

 # ECS
-Simple single header ECS implementation with continuous memory allocation of components.
+Simple ECS implementation with continuous memory allocation of components.

 ### Entities
 Entities are simple identifiers, which allow systems to identify connected components that the entity comprises of.